 The rar then needs to be deployed to Payara Server.

-Once it has been deploy as a Java EE connector we need to configure the connector to connect to our default broker.
+Once it has been deployed as a Java EE connector we need to configure the connector to connect to our default broker.
 You can also use asadmin to deploy the rar file.

 asadmin deploy --type rar activemq-rar-5.12.0.rar